-3.3 The Disciplinary Officer may decide that in order to ensure a robust investigation that the investigation should be undertaken by a person independent of the school / BDMAT.
-The disciplinary officer should discuss this with the CEO / Chair of Directors before appointing an independent investigation officer.
-The role of the independent officer will be to interview all necessary witnesses and write a report to the disciplinary officer.
-The Disciplinary Officer will then make a decision as to whether a disciplinary hearing is required.
-The Disciplinary Officer may decide that it is appropriate that the independent investigative officer attends the committee and presents the report themselves and are subject to questions by the committee.
+- 3.3 The Investigation officer may decide that in order to ensure a robust investigation that the investigation should be undertaken by a person independent of the school / BDMAT.
+The Investigation officer should discuss this with the CEO / Chair of Directors before appointing an independent investigation officer.
+The role of the independent officer will be to interview all necessary witnesses and write a report to the Investigation officer.
+The Investigation officer will then make a decision as to whether a disciplinary hearing is required.
+The Investigation officer may decide that it is appropriate that the independent investigative officer attends the committee and presents the report themselves and are subject to questions by the committee.
 The purpose of an investigation is for the Trust to establish a fair and balanced view of the facts relating to any disciplinary allegations against an employee, before deciding whether to proceed with a disciplinary hearing.
 The amount of investigation required will depend on the nature of the allegations and will vary from case to case.
-It may involve interviewing and taking statements from the employee and any relevant witnesses, and/or reviewing relevant documents.
+It may involve interviewing and taking statements from the employee and any relevant witnesses, and/or reviewing relevant documents. - 3.4 Investigative interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until the investigation has been concluded. - 3.5 The Trust allows an employee to bring a work colleague or trade union representative to attend to represent the employee.
+If the conduct of the companion is unreasonable during the meeting, the Trust may ask for the employee to choose someone else.
+In addition, the employee may also be asked to select another colleague: - if in the Trust's opinion the employee's companion may have a conflict of interest or may prejudice the hearing; or - if the companion is unavailable at the time a hearing is scheduled and will not be available for more than 5 working days afterwards. - 3.6 The employee must co-operate fully and promptly in any investigation once informed of the investigation.
+This will include informing the Trust of the names of any known relevant witnesses, disclosing any known relevant documents to the Trust and attending investigative interviews if required.

-- 3.4 Investigative interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until the investigation has been concluded. - 3.5 The Trust allows an employee to bring a work colleague or trade union representative to attend.
-If the choice of companion is unreasonable, the Trust may ask for the employee to choose someone else.
-For example: - if in the Trust opinion the employee's companion may have a conflict of interest or may prejudice the hearing; or - if the companion is unavailable at the time a hearing is scheduled and will not be available for more than 5 working days afterwards. - 3.6 The employee must co-operate fully and promptly in any investigation once informed of the investigation.
-This will include informing the Trust of the names of any relevant witnesses, disclosing any relevant documents to the Trust and attending investigative interviews if required.
-A failure to comply may lead to disciplinary action. - 3.7 The employee must make every effort to attend an investigative interview and failure to attend, without good reason may be treated as misconduct in itself.
-If the employee fails to attend without good reason, or if he/she is persistently unable to do so (for example for health reasons), the Trust may have to take a decision, in their absence based on the available evidence. - 3.8 Once the headteacher / manager has undertaken the investigation or reviewed the file of the independent investigator they will make a decision as to whether the employee needs to attend a disciplinary hearing.
+- 3.7 The employee must make every effort to attend an investigative interview.
+If the employee fails to attend without good reason, or if he/she is unable to do so (for example for health reasons), the Trust may have to take a decision, in their absence based on the available evidence. - 3.8 Once the headteacher / manager has undertaken the investigation or reviewed the file of the independent investigator they will make a decision as to whether the employee needs to attend a disciplinary hearing.